-Not much is known about the history of the woman known as Sarah Ryall accept that she was a mutant with great anger to humanity.
+Not much is known about the history of the woman known as Sarah Ryall except that she was a mutant with great anger toward humanity.
 She became one of the Acolytes who joined Magneto's Acolytes after his supposed death.
 She took on the name of Screener when she joined their ranks.

 Scanner was created by Bob Harras and Steve Epting and first appeared (as Screener) in The Avengers issue 357 (1992).
 She was later re-used by Scott Lobdell and John Romita Jr when she appeared as Scanner in Uncanny X-Men issue 300.

 Thanks to her powers, she was a valuable member.
 She also was one of the few Acolytes who always stayed loyal to Magneto when other Acolytes preferred to follow Fabian Cortez.
 She was most significantly involved in the "Fall of Avalon" storyline where she, along with Frenzy, Unuscione, the Kleinstocks, and Cyclops, were stranded in a desert in Australia following the destruction of Magneto's space fortress, Avalon.
 There the Acolytes had to team-up with Cyclops to survive in exchange for turning themselves in when they contacted civilization.
 Scanner and the other Acolytes did not turn themselves in.

 During Scanner's next confrontation with the X-Men, the usually passive and naive member of the Acolytes has become bitter and angry that the X-Men did not extend an offer for Scanner to join the X-Men or a reprieve to help rehabilitate her, presumably much like the X-Men had done for former young and misguided villains like Rogue.
 Scanner never received the help from the X-Men she needed and was defeated.

 Scanner, like 98% of the mutant population, was de-powered by M-Day.